 How long does it take to become a Driving Instructor?

 This is a question we get asked regularly.
 The simple answer is that it depends how much time you can dedicate towards becoming an instructor.
 We find that most of our pupils become qualified driving instructors within 6 months however, this can vary.
-With our Intensive Courses, it is possible to complete parts 2 & 3 with 7 days of training.
+With our Intensive training, it is possible to complete parts 2 & 3 with 7 days of training.
 Take a look at our detailed guide on the process of becoming a driving instructor.

 There are external factors which are beyond your control.
 This includes obtaining dates to take examinations and the time it takes to get DBS approval.
 A member of the Bill Plant team will be with you every step of the way should you have any questions.